-The ceilings are partly of lath and plaster construction and partly of plasterboard construction.
+Ceilings are a combination of plasterboard and lath and plaster construction with decorative finishes applied.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are partly of lath and plaster construction, partly of plasterboard construction and partly of solid block or brick construction, plastered on the hard.
+A combination of masonry and timber studded construction with decorative finishes applied.
+Wall finishes include tiling, tongue and groove boarding and wall panelling.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with tongue and groove boarding.
-Some areas are of solid concrete construction.
+Ground floors are a combination of solid and suspended timber floors with carpets, tiling and vinyl floor covering.
+First floors are of suspended timber construction with fitted floor coverings in place.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel and timber-glazed type.
-The kitchen is fitted with a range of base and wall mounted units with granite worktops.
-The stairs are formed in timber with a timber handrail.
+In the kitchen there is a range of wall and base units with worktops.
+There is a central work island.
+There are timber skirting boards.
+Internal doors are of a panelled type.
+There are some built-in cupboards and wardrobes.
+There are timber staircases.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
+In the lounge area there is a fireplace with open grate and in the living room area a fireplace with wood burning stove.
+In two of the first floor bedrooms there are fireplaces.